asottile-archive/seed-isort-config/README.md

 For a full list of arguments, see `seed-isort-config --help`.

+## getting started

+`seed-isort-config` looks for an existing `known_third_party` setting in an isort configuration file.
+It will modify that if it exists, otherwise it'll create a brand new `.isort.cfg` file.

+The easiest way to get started is to just add a blank `known_third_parth =` section to your isort configuration.

 ## usage with pre-commit

 This works especially well when integrated with [`pre-commit`][pre-commit].